Facebook logo - click to follow SImplyMeds on Facebook

 Feb 26, 2018 Cystitis / UTI

 Drinking more liquid, applying heat and taking painkillers help to relieve pain and clear it up.
 Antibiotics clear up stubborn infections.
 Hormone and body changes during pregnancy cause cystitis.
-The balance of bacteria alters increasing the risk of urinary tract infection.
+The balance of bacteria alters, increasing the risk of urinary tract infection.

 The bladder emptying slowly and pressure on the bladder also increase the risk of infection.
-If you require antibiotics you must inform your doctor that you are pregnant Ways to prevent cystitis include; drinking lots of water, avoid caffeinated drinks, empty your bladder fully and don’t delay going to the toilet.
+If you require antibiotics, you must inform your doctor that you are pregnant.

 What Is Cystitis?